 The full hopper paradigm

 So one could say that the idea of a full hopper kinda comes from a different coffee paradigm; a paradigm where you used espresso blends rather than single-origin and freshness was less important.

 Most people, who are brewing specialty coffee at home, are already single dosing for pour-over, so I think it’s not peculiar that they also want to do the same when it comes to espresso.

 Most traditional espresso grinders got their inspiration from professional gear, but you can argue that a full hopper is a different kind of matter in a coffee shop where you need to be able to work fast and where you go through the coffee fast.

 So I would argue that single dosing isn’t just a fad.
 It does make some sense.

 What I like about the Specialita is that you can both single-dose and use a hopper-based approach to espresso brewing, depending on what you prefer.

 When you fill the hopper and use the time-based dosing, you get a precise amount of coffee every time.
 It’s super convenient and works great in daily life.

 However, you can also single dose if you have that’s what you’re in the mood for.

-The other thing people discuss in relation to single dosing is grind retention.
+Another thing people often discuss in relation to single dosing is grind retention.

 Most old-school espresso grinders retain quite a bit of coffee every time you grind.
 To mitigate that issue, it’s common to purge a few grams every time you touch the settings or some time has passed.

-In the online coffee communities, there have also been a bunch of interesting small single doser mods around the Mignon.
+In the online coffee communities, there has been a bunch of interesting single-doser mods around the Mignon.

-Some people have made a single dosing funnel by cutting a bit of plastic pipe, and someone even made a design for 3D printing.
+Some people have made a single dosing funnel by cutting a bit of plastic pipe, and there are also 3D printing designs.